kubeshop/testkube/docs/executor-ginkgo.md

 ```

-Test is run in the standard Ginkgo bootstrapped project.
+The test is run in the standard Ginkgo bootstrapped project.
 ```
 go mod init testkube-ginkgo-example ginkgo bootstrap